 - What are common mistakes?

 There is one thing I have to point out to you.
+I am not a legal advisor for the preparation of EoT or any other claims!!!
 Following my advice about a claim for extension of time and using my templates should help you, but in no way equates to legal advice.
-It is up to you to study your contract and follow it correctly.
+It is up to you to study your contract carefully and follow it correctly, as well as any legal, municipal or other regulations.
 It may well be that there are fundamental differences.

 - Prolongation claims,